Geshur: Statue of Shalamaneser III

 Some scholars believe the inscription on the broken statue of Shalmaneser III that describes cities captured by him may include the phrase "the Geshurite seized my feet.
 I received his tribute", although this is by no means certain.

 Archaeology

 Capital at et-Tell

 Archaeologists tend to agree that the capital of the kingdom was situated at et-Tell, a place also inhabited on a lesser scale during the first centuries BCE and CE and sometimes identified with the town of Bethsaida of New Testament fame.
-Imposing archaeological finds, mainly the Stratum V city gate, date to the post-Geshurite 8th century BCE, but there are indications, as of 2016, that the archaeologists are close to locating the 10th-century BCE, that is: Geshurite, city gate as well.
+Most imposing archaeological finds, mainly the Stratum V city gate, date to the 8th century BCE.
+As of 2024, archaeologists have also found the northwestern chamber wall of the Geshurite city gate of Stratum VI, dating to the 11th-10th centuries BCE.
 The et-Tell site would have been easily the largest and strongest city to the east of the Jordan Valley during Iron II era.